-While I prefer Google did not collect and use so much of my personal data, they give me enough opportunities to opt-out or opt-in at particular points.
-Their Privacy and Security pages have greatly improved over time, and the GDPR keeps them in check.
+While I prefer Google did not collect and use so much of my personal data, they give me enough opportunities to opt-out or opt-in at particular points

 As for Google throwing ads at me, the fact is ads are thrown at me everywhere all the time by numerous sources.
 It’s not as if Google is the sole dispenser of unpleasant ads.
 And on the contrary, the data Google collects is used to show me pleasantads, which are relevant to me and my interests.